-Unfortunately, there is violence for two days.
-Already several people have died and about a hundred have suffered.
-First, a group of radical demonstrators attacked the Thai-Japanese stadium, where parties are registered to participate in the elections, and as a result a policeman was killed.
-Then, at night, unidentified persons fired on protesters near the government house, as a result one dead demonstrator.
+Unfortunately, there has been violence for two days.
+Several people have already died and about a hundred were injured.
+First, a group of radical protesters attacked a Thai-Japanese stadium where parties are registered for the elections, killing a policeman.
+Then at night, unidentified persons fired on protesters near the government house, as a result of which one deceased demonstrator.

-The strangest thing is that when there were mass rallies withinvolving 200 thousand people, there were no casualties, and when 500 people besieged the stadium, the victims arose.
-They talk about provocations by pro-government forces in order to tighten the regime.
-The policeman was shot at a high angle, which also speaks of provocation.
+The strangest thing is that when there were mass rallies with the participation of 200 thousand people, there were no casualties, and when 500 people besieged the stadium, casualties arose.
+There is talk of provocations by pro-government forces in order to tighten the regime.
+The policeman was shot from a high angle, which also speaks of a provocation.

-Colonel Suthep leading the rallystated that on Saturday, January 4, millions of demonstrators would take to the streets and try to block Bangkok.
-It will consist in the deposition of all government buildings, major road junctions, shopping centers.
-Suthep apologized in advance to the citizens for the inconvenience in the capital, and called on all those not participating in the demonstrations to leave the city, for example, to go to the resort to rest.
-He told the rally participants to stock up on water, food and clothing, because the blockade could last a long time, almost to the point of an election.
+Colonel Suthep, the leader of the protesters, said millions of protesters would take to the streets on Saturday 4 January and try to blockade Bangkok.
+This will consist in the siege of all government buildings, major road junctions, shopping centers.
+Suthep apologized in advance to the townspeople for the inconvenience in the capital, and urged all those not participating in the demonstrations to leave the city, for example, to go to a resort to rest.
+He told the rally participants to stock up on water, food and clothing, because the blockade could last for a long time, almost until the elections..

-Bangkok's blocking date moved from January 4on January 13th.
+The Bangkok lockdown date has been moved from January 4th to January 13th.
 It is planned to block about 20 intersections.
 But they promised to leave one lane for buses and ambulances.
-It also seems to not block the ground and underground subways, as well as trains.
-The airports also promised not to touch, but some flights from some airlines were canceled in Suvarnabhumi.
-More protesters want to turn off the water and electricity in government buildings.
-Thai Army does not agree with the intention to block Bangkok.
+Also, it seems like they will not block the surface and underground metro, as well as trains.
+The airports also promised not to touch, but some flights from some airlines were canceled to Suvarnabhumi.
+Demonstrators also want to turn off water and electricity in government buildings.
+Thai army disagrees with intention to blockade Bangkok.

-No changes yet, BKK is blocked.
-Nevertheless, you can visit the city and go to different places.
-There is no information that shopping centers or any attractions are closed.
+So far there are no changes, the BPC is blocked.
+Nevertheless, you can visit the city and travel to different places.
+There is no information that shopping centers or any sights are closed.
 Everything works, tourists shop and go to the sights.
-Naturally, it is better to use the metro / skytrain, well, and lay time for "wading" through the crowd (if you find yourself in crowded places).
-Actually, the crowd is only on the designated sites, in other places the city lives a normal life.
+Naturally, it is better to use the metro / skytrain, well, and lay the time for «sneaking» through the crowd (if you find yourself in places of congestion).
+Actually, the crowd is only at designated sites, in other places the city lives an ordinary life.
 No emergencies.

-I read that there is no one near the Monument of Democracy, which means that you can go quietly to Khaosan.
-Several airlines have canceled flights to Bangkok, but the airports are operating normally.
+I read that there is no one near the Democracy Monument, which means that you can go to Khaosan calmly.
+Several airlines canceled flights to Bangkok, but airports are operating normally.

 January 15, 2014

-Let's go today by taxi to our center for trainingwith son.
-We drove almost from the Victory Monument and further north towards Chatuchak.
-If you don’t drive into blocked intersections, you don’t know about the demonstrations, everything is quiet and peaceful.
-At the same time there are few cars on the road.
+We took a taxi to our center today to study with our son.
+We drove almost from Victory Monument and further north towards Chatuchak.
+If you do not enter the blocked intersections, then you will not know about the demonstrations, everything is quiet and calm.
+At the same time, there are not many cars on the road.

-This afternoon, a grenade was thrown right next to the opposition leader Suthep during a procession in the Banthad Thong Road area.
-36 injured people.
+A grenade was thrown right next to opposition leader Suthep this afternoon during a march in the Banthad Thong Road area.
+36 people were wounded.
 Something is starting.
-Here you have a holiday with fun.
+Here is a holiday with fun.

 January 19, 2014

 Another provocation.
-At Victory Monument 2 RGD-5 grenades were thrown, 28 wounded.
-We live nearby, heard explosions, but did not pay attention.
-Nevertheless, everything is calm in the city, not to watch the news, not to go to the protesters and you may not know anything about the existence of the demonstration.
-In any case, it is better to avoid the main sites for meetings, and then you never know how to get under the grenade.
+2 RGD-5 grenades were thrown at Victory Monument, 28 wounded.
+We live nearby, we heard explosions, but did not pay attention.
+Nevertheless, everything is calm in the city, do not watch the news, do not go to the protesters and you may not know anything about the existence of the demonstration.
+In any case, it is better to avoid the main platforms for rallies, otherwise you never know how you can get under a grenade.

 January 22, 2014

 A state of emergency is introduced for 60 days.
-The state of emergency allows the authorities to declare a curfew, not to allow demonstrations in areas, to prohibit all sorts of gatherings, to detain people on the street, and so on.
-What does this mean for ordinary tourists?
-I do not know yet, it may well be that nothing.
+The state of emergency allows the authorities to declare a curfew, prevent demonstrations from entering areas, prohibit gatherings of all kinds, detain people on the street, and so on.
+How does this threaten ordinary tourists?
+I don't know yet, it may well be that nothing.

-To write, frankly, nothing.
-Despite the state of emergency in the city, everything is the same: the protesters are on strike, the intersections are busy with them, as before.
-Basically, crowds at the sites gather in the evening, since during the day everyone is at work.
-Therefore, you are going to the center, look at all sorts of oceanariums, etc., do it during the day and, probably, better not at the weekend.
-Although the crowd does not really interfere in principle, only provocations can be feared.
+To be honest, there is nothing to write.
+Despite the emergency in the city, everything is the same: the protesters are on strike, the intersections are occupied by them, as before.
+Most of the crowds at the sites gather in the evening, since everyone is at work during the day.
+Therefore, if you are going to the center, watch all sorts of aquariums, etc., do it during the day and, probably, it is better not on weekends.
+Although the crowd does not really interfere in principle, one can only fear provocations.

-Walked to the Victory Monument, a little bit of the photographing.
+Walked to the Victory Monument, photographed a little.

-Here I found an updateable map in the open spaces with points where and what is happening.
-All points are signed, so you need to click and read the description.
+I found an updated map in the open spaces with points where and what is happening.
+All points are labeled, so you have to click and read the description.
 The map is updated not hourly, but rather quickly.

 Demonstrations in Bangkok

-Let's start with the fact that demonstrations and ralliesgo only to bangkok.
+So, let's start with the fact that demonstrations and rallies take place only in Bangkok.
 In other cities, everything is calm.
-Therefore, if you are going somewhere in Samui or Phuket (and any other cities), then you have absolutely nothing to worry about.
-In addition, if you fly with a transfer in Bangkok and thus the airport will be blocked.
-At the moment it works and everything is in order, and it seems that nobody has spoken about the strike in it until now.
-I am sure that if this happens, everyone will know about it at once.
+Therefore, if you are going somewhere to Koh Samui or Phuket (and any other cities), then you have absolutely nothing to worry about.
+In addition, if you are flying with a transfer in Bangkok and the airport is blocked.
+At the moment it is working and everything is in order, and it seems that no one has spoken about the strike in it until now.
+I am sure that if this happens, then everyone will know about it at once..

-Demonstrations are held not just in Bangkok, butonly in a few of its areas.
-Demonstrators have main sites where they are located constantly, in the style of the Democracy Monument, which is located in the historical center of Bangkok near the well-known street.
-Khao San Road.
-By the way, palaces and temples are working in regularmode.
-Bangkok in general lives on calmly with its life: there are shops, subways, shopping malls and so on.
-There is a chance that you will come to Bangkok and will not notice anything at all, depending on where you will go.
-Several photos from the Internet, since I was not at the main sites.
+Demonstrations are taking place not just in Bangkok, but only in several areas.
+The demonstrators have main platforms, where they are constantly, like the Democracy Monument, which is located in the historical center of Bangkok near the well-known street Khaosan Road.
+By the way, palaces and temples are operating normally.
+Bangkok generally lives on with its quiet life: shops, subways, shopping malls and so on work.
+There is a chance that you will arrive in Bangkok and will not notice anything at all, depending on where you walk.
+Several photos from the Internet, since I have not been to the main sites.

-Movement occurs periodically betweensites, as well as the formation of temporary sites.
-For example, we live near Victory Monument and lately often we see a crowd going in one direction or another past our house.
-Also on some days, they occupy the entire area around the Victory Monument, this is their temporary site.
+Periodically, there are movements between sites, as well as the formation of temporary sites.
+For example, we live near the Victory Monument, and lately we often see the crowd walking in one direction or another past our house.
+Also, on some days, they occupy the entire area near the Victory Monument, this is their temporary site.

-On Sunday, December 22 (there was a massive rallymany temporary sites) I went to Pantip Plaza for wiring, and there just on Ratchaparop Street near Big C Supercenter and near Siam there was a big crowd that flooded the entire street.
-Nevertheless, all the shopping centers worked, like Pantip Plaza, which I needed.
-And a day later, on Monday, my mother went to this Big C, where I hadn’t come up yesterday, and everything was fine, as if there had been no demonstrations.
-This is all I have to say that I just don’t need to go specifically to those areas, although I don’t see anything particularly terrible about it.
+On Sunday, December 22 (there was a mass rally, many temporary sites) I went to Pantip Plaza for the wires, and there was a large crowd on Ratchaparop Street near Big C Supercenter and near Siam that filled the entire street.
+Nevertheless, all shopping centers worked, as did Pantip Plaza itself, which I needed.
+And a day later, on Monday, my mother went to this very Big C, where yesterday it was not possible to approach, and everything is fine there, as if there were no demonstrations.
+All this I am writing to the fact that you just do not need to go specially to those areas, although I do not see anything particularly scary in this.
 This is not a war, but peaceful demonstrations.
-We saw that the crowd was going, turned around and went the other way, if you were afraid.
-The same with the sites, we saw a massive gathering of people - did not go inside the crowd.
+We saw that the crowd was walking, turned around and went in the other direction, if you are directly afraid.
+The same thing with the sites, saw a massive crowd of people - did not go inside the crowd.

 And the last thing I would like to say.
-Demonstrations in Bangkok are not at all aggressive.
-They vote, make noise, whistle, declare from the stands, sometimes even sing, but no more.
+The demonstrations in Bangkok are not at all aggressive.
+They voice, make noise, whistle, declare from the stands, sometimes even sing, but nothing more.
 The main contingent is the middle class.
-Many come with children and even animals (saw dogs in a bike basket).
-There was an episode a month ago, the code smashed the bus and something else there, but it feels like it was made for show.
-For a month and a half, the rallies are literally one There is no Omon that batons all and takes the buses to jail.
+Many come with children and even animals (I saw dogs in the bike basket).
+There was an episode a month ago when a bus was smashed and something else, but it feels like it was done for show.
+For a month and a half of rallies, there were literally only a few victims.
+No Omon, who beat everyone with truncheons and takes them to jail on buses.
 The demonstrators came to the government house and calmly occupied it.
-They have no culture in the massacre, everyone is trying to “bypass the corners» and yield.
-Therefore, even though the police appear on the streets, they are calm and bored.
-Although the use of rubber bullets, water cannons and tear gas is not excluded when the passions heat up.
+They don't have a massacre in their culture, everyone tries «go around corners» and give in.
+Therefore, although the police appear on the streets, they behave calmly and bored.
+Although the use of rubber bullets, water cannons and tear gas is not excluded in the heat of passion.

-But it is always worth remembering that any crowd, evena crowd of Buddhists, unpredictable.
+But it is always worth remembering that any crowd, even a crowd of Buddhists, is unpredictable.
 There may be provocations, there may be accidents.
-Also, everything can go quite differently as it is now, in 2004 in the south everything was tough, judging by the video.
-In general, do not relax, as if going to Disneyland.
-The Prime Minister, whom they wanted to remove, is still at the helm.
-And although the government was dissolved and new elections were appointed, the issue was still not resolved, so the demonstrations continue.
+Also, everything can go completely different from the way it is now, in 2004 everything was tough in the south, judging by the video.
+In general, do not relax, as if you are going to Disneyland.
+The prime minister they wanted to remove is still at the helm.
+And although the government was dissolved and new elections were called, the issue remained unresolved, and the demonstrations continue.
 Someone even predicts a civil war closer to the elections (February 2).

-Those who want to understand more in the subject can read this topic on the forum.
-She is quite interesting.
+Those who want to understand the topic in more detail can read this topic on the forum.
+She's pretty interesting.

-And on http://blueskychannel.tv/, in real-time mode, they show what is happening in the city and the latest news is reported, though in Thai.
+And on http://blueskychannel.tv/ they show in real time what is happening in the city and provide the latest news, albeit in Thai.

 P.S.
-I read that the immigrant promised deportation to foreign tourists participating in the rally, so only take a picture and not participate 🙂
+I read that immigration promised deportation to foreign tourists participating in the rally, so just take a picture and not participate 🙂